 This healthy apple crumble recipe isn’t made with any added sugar but you’ll never know the difference!

 Bursting with fruit and made with only 5 ingredients; it’s perfect for dinner parties, so you can let the conversation flow instead of being stuck in the kitchen!

 I’m really lucky as this recipe wasn’t planned at all.
-No, in fact it came about as I was presented with a huge bag of free apples from Liam, on the weekend of our Great Scottish Run.
+No, in fact it came about as I was presented with a huge bag of free apples from Liam, on the weekend of the Great Scottish Run.

 In fact if you follow me on Facebook you’ll have had a sneak peek at this recipe already. 🙂